tactaillike/tria-mapmaking-guide/pages/01_map_kit_installation.md

+---
-# 01 - Getting the Map Kit
+title: Getting the Map Kit
+tags:
+keywords:
+last_updated:
+summary:
+sidebar: mydoc_sidebar
+permalink: 01_map_kit_installation.html
+---

 The official TRIA.os Map Kit comes as a Roblox model containing the proper structure needed to work inside the TRIA.os game.
 It is generally recommended you start with this when creating a new map.